sdncoder/sdncoder.github.io/wiki/ipfm.md

 * NBM and PIM work together to prevent oversubscription.

 #### NBN modes
-*  Goal of NBN is to ensure that flows are load balanced and that all paths are utilized; and prevent oversubscription.
+*  Goal of NBM is to ensure that flows are load balanced and that all paths are utilized; and prevent oversubscription.
 *  NBM Active mode - Nexus switches are responsible for BW management.
-*  NBN Passive mode - use SDN.
+*  NBM Passive mode - use SDN.

 #### Desiging a non-blocking spine and leaf CLOS fabric
 In an ideal senario the sender leaf (first hop router) sends one copy of the flow to one spine switch.
 The spine creates N copies, one for each receiver leaf switch with requesting receivers for that flow.
 The reciver leaf (last-hop router) creates on N copy per local receiver connected on the leaf.